Sorbian languages: Geographic distribution

-Distribution and main speaking-centers of Obersorbische (Upper Sorbian) and Niedersorbishe (Lower Sorbian).
+Distribution and main speaking-centers of Obersorbisch (Upper Sorbian) and Niedersorbisch (Lower Sorbian).

-Signage in Sorbian in Panschwitz-Kuckau.
+Signage in Upper Sorbian in Pančicy-Kukow.

 In Germany, Upper and Lower Sorbian are officially recognized and protected as minority languages.
 In the officially defined Sorbian settlement area, both languages are recognized as second official languages next to German.

 The city of Bautzen in Upper Lusatia is the centre of Upper Sorbian culture.
 Bilingual signs can be seen around the city, including the name of the city, "Bautzen/Budyšin".

 To the north, the city of Cottbus/Chóśebuz is considered the cultural centre of Lower Sorbian; there, too, bilingual signs are found.

 Sorbian was also spoken in the small Sorbian ("Wendish") settlement of Serbin in Lee County, Texas, however no speakers remain there.
 Until 1949, newspapers were published in Sorbian.
 The local dialect was heavily influenced by surrounding speakers of German and English.

 The German terms "Wends" (Wenden) and "Wendish" (wendisch/Wendisch) once denoted "Slav(ic)" generally; they are today mostly replaced by "Sorbs" (Sorben) and "Sorbian" (sorbisch/Sorbisch) with reference to Sorbian communities in Germany.